defold/extension-spine/docs/index.md

 ### Timeline events

-Spine animations can trigger timed events by sending messages at precise moments.
+Spine animations can trigger timed events at precise moments.
 They are very useful for events that should take place in sync with your animation, like playing footstep sounds, spawning particle effects, attaching or detaching objects to the bone hierarchy or anything else you would like to happen.

 Events are added in the Spine software and are visualized on the playback timeline: